nogibjj/Hongyi-Duan-Complex-SQL/README.md

 [![CI/CD run](https://github.com/nogibjj/Hongyi-Duan-Mini-Project-1/actions/workflows/hello.yml/badge.svg)](https://github.com/nogibjj/Hongyi-Duan-Mini-Project-1/actions/workflows/hello.yml)

-This is a course assignment of data engineering, which is about virtual environment and pipelines.
+This is a course assignment of data engineering, which is about virtual environment and pipelines